getit-pajji/the-llm-model-for-hackathon/README.md

     - All insights are synthesized and explained by a powerful **Gemini-based script** for a rich user experience.
 - **📊 Live Overview Dashboard**: Displays real-time (simulated) data from an underwater ROV, including depth, temperature, battery, and mission progress with live-updating charts.
 - **📹 Multi-View Camera Feeds**: A dedicated control panel to switch between different ROV camera views (Forward, Bottom, Rear) and manage manual controls.
-- **🎨 Immersive UI/UX**: Features a stunning, full-screen ocean video background with a responsive, modern interface designed for a command center feel.
+- **🎨 Immersive UI/UX**: Features a stunning, full-screen ocean background image with a responsive, modern interface designed for a command center feel.
 - **🚀 Deployable & Scalable**: Ready for deployment on Vercel, allowing you to share your application with the world.

 ---